If you want to understand how Bitcoin works before buying, start with our How Bitcoin Works guide.

 The bottom line

-Buying Bitcoin is simpler than most people make it out to be.
-Choose an exchange, verify your identity, link a bank account, place an order, and move your Bitcoin to a wallet you control.
-That's it.
-Five steps.
+Five steps: pick an exchange, verify your identity, link a bank account, place an order, and move your bitcoin to a wallet you control.

-Want to go deeper?
-Check out our What is Bitcoin guide to understand what you're actually buying.
-Use our DCA calculator to plan regular purchases.
-Or explore our glossary to understand terms like self-custody, wallet, and seed phrase.
-Learn how Bitcoin's supply works and why it matters for price over time.
+Read our What is Bitcoin guide to understand what you're buying.
+Use the DCA calculator to plan regular purchases.
+Browse the glossary for terms like self-custody, wallet, and seed phrase.
+Or learn how Bitcoin's supply schedule works and how it affects price over time.